 No, currently not, I only include a database of optical n/k data, this is because OghmaNano is primarily aimed at simulating disordered thin film devices.
 In these type of devices electrical parameters such as recombination rates/mobilities, change depending on how the film was fabricated and even in which lab it was made.
 I suggest you either fit the model to experimental data to determine which electrical parameters to use or to search the literature for which values you should be using.

 A1: I don't know why it's blocked.
 A2: Try replacing https links with http, some countries don't like https traffic as it stops gpvements watching what you are looking at on the web...
-If you experience problems accessing the OghmaNano webpage in your area of the world, drop me an e-mail, I will do my best to make it accessible to you.
+If you experience problems accessing the OghmaNano webpage in your area of the world, drop a message on the forum, I will do my best to make it accessible to you.

 At least every month, keep your eye on the news feed but sometimes daily - depending on what the people I work with need.
 I always recommend using the latest version of OghmaNano, as I am always fixing bugs and improving it.